-With the increase in minimum wage and increased overall costs, I get that operators need to reduce their expenses.
+With the increase in the minimum wage and increased overall costs, I get that operators need to reduce their expenses.
 Operators have to carefully weigh, product cost and value, operational cost, and efficiency, while still being competitive and of value to their customers.

 But does “self-service” mean “no service”?

 I bet top dollar that in the operators’ view, the answer is a huge “NO!”
-But there seems to be a separation between the owner/operator’s view and the employees perspective.
-When standing in front of the self-check-out kiosk, the employee-in-waiting seems to give you the “well, you chose to do self check-out!” stare when something goes wrong.
+But there seems to be a separation between the owner/operator’s view and the employee’s perspective.
+When standing in front of the self-checkout kiosk, the employee-in-waiting seems to give you the “well, you chose to do self-check-out!” stare when something goes wrong.
 Having one clerk, for 10-12 machines might be cost-effective in theory, but measured against the angst of a customer trying to purchase an 8’ ladder, and the machine squealing “please place your purchase on the bagged item square!” can be too much to take.

-So, here are three easy to implement behavioural changes that will help you focus on making sure your customer has a great experience.
+So, here are three easy-to-implement behavioural changes that will help you focus on making sure your customer has a great experience.

 - Customer Service means caring for your customer.
 Even though like me, some may not be smarter than a gas pump, customers sometimes require patience, understanding and help.
 Keep in mind, you are in your environment for every working hour, you know everything about your store, the equipment, etc. – your customer just got there.
-What seems like child’s play to you, might be more complicated for a first-timer, especially if it a senior or someone with accessibility issues.
+What seems like child’s play to you, might be more complicated for a first-timer, especially if it is a senior or someone with accessibility issues.

 - It takes very little to find out what your customer needs.
 Just ask, “How can I help?”
 “Need a hand with that?”
 It’s still about you being a service to them.